jtmuller5/dartantic_ai/README.md

 and web URLs.
 At the time of this writing, Gemini requires files uploaded to Google AI File Service for LinkPart URLs.

+You can find a working example in [multimedia.dart](example/bin/multimedia.dart).

 ## Embeddings

 dartantic_ai supports generating vector embeddings for text using both OpenAI